web-infra-dev/rspack-dev-guide/src/profiling/intro.md

 In this section, we'll explore how to profile Rspack for identifying bottlenecks.
 By examining where Rspack spends its time, we can gain insights into how to improve performance.
+Since different profilers have different strengths.
+It is good to use more than one.

 <!-- toc -->